MahamudM90/DRINK-WATER/README.md

 # DrinkWater
-This Is a Basic Level Website of T DrinkWater.
+This Is a Basic Level Website of the DrinkWater.